brandonhorst/elliptical/CONTRIBUTING.md

 Lacona is, at its core, just a library that takes input and emits events.
 Its functionality can be extended to provide tools more useful to the programmer.

-One such extension is [`lacona-stateful`](https://github.com/brandonhorst/lacona-stateful), which intercepts the standard Lacona events and emits events that may be useful for making a stateful interface.
+One such extension is [`lacona-addon-stateful`](https://github.com/lacona/lacona-addon-stateful), which intercepts the standard Lacona events and emits events that may be useful for making a stateful interface.

-At this moment, `lacona-stateful` is the only extension that I would consider part of the Lacona core, but as others are developed, they may be included if found useful.
+At this moment, `lacona-addon-stateful` is the only extension that I would consider part of the Lacona core, but as others are developed, they may be included if found useful.

 ##Demos